-AHRQ Publication No. 14-05213-EF-1 December 2015 This report is based on research conducted by the Pacific Northwest Evidence-based Practice Center (EPC) under contract to the Agency for Healthcare Research and Quality (AHRQ), Rockville, MD (Contract No. HHSA-290-2012-00015-I, Task Order No. 4).
-The findings and conclusions in this document are those of the authors, who are responsible for its contents, and do not necessarily represent the views of AHRQ.
-Therefore, no statement in this report should be construed as an official position of AHRQ or of the U.S. Department of Health and Human Services.
+AHRQ Publication No. 14-05213-EF-1 June 2016

+This report is based on research conducted by the Pacific Northwest Evidence-based Practice Center (EPC) under contract to the Agency for Healthcare Research and Quality (AHRQ), Rockville, MD (Contract No. HHSA-290-2012-00015-I).
+The investigators involved have declared no conflicts of interest with objectively conducting this research.
+The findings and conclusions in this document are those of the author(s), who are responsible for its content, and do not necessarily represent the views of AHRQ.
+No statement in this report should be construed as an official position of AHRQ or of the U.S. Department of Health and Human Services.